magento/devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 -   Translation dictionaries, which are a convenient way to customize or translate *some* words and phrases, such as those for a custom {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} or {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
 -   Language packages, which enable you to translate *any or all* words and phrases in the Magento application.

-For more information, see [Translation overview].
+For more information, see [Translations overview].

 We also accept [Community Engineering contributions] using CrowdIn for translations.
 We plan to provide translation packs through the project.
+Join us and other contributors around the globe working to localize Magento.

 ## Generate a translation dictionary {#config-cli-subcommands-xlate-dict}